 Maple Dragonfly Ornament

 This project for DIY Christmas ornaments from nature uses just twigs, maple tree seed pods, and paint to make a nice dragonfly ornament.
-Using the same ingredients, there are multiple animals and insects to be created from sticks and helicopter pods.
+With just these simple supplies, there are multiple animals and insects you can create from sticks and helicopter pods.
 Read about how they made theirs at filthwizardy.com

 If your backyard is closer to a beach than a forest, check out these homemade nature themed shell Christmas ornaments.
 I’ve always wondered what else collected shells could be used for.
 Here are two ideas that turn out pretty neat.
 Again, the creative powers of glitter and paint!